KillrVideo/killrvideo-docker-common/README.md

 To get the effective configuration that results from application of all of your selected config files, use the command `docker-compose config`.

+## Deploying to Kubernetes
+You can deploy your effective Docker configuration to Kubernetes in two steps:

+* First, run the command `./kompose-convert.sh`.
+This will generate resource definitions in the `k8s` subdirectory
+* Then, deploy the configuration by running `kubectl apply -f ./k8s`

+Optionally, you may wish to delete the contents of the `k8s` directory between runs of `kompose-convert.sh`